The Truth About Fluoride: Is It Safe for Kids?

 Every time your child eats or drinks anything, the bacteria in their mouth produces acids that eat away at their teeth’s protective enamel.
 Over time, continued damage to the enamel increases the likelihood of developing cavities and losing teeth.

-Fluoride helps replace the minerals eaten away by the acid, restoring the protective enamel shield around your child’s teeth.
+Does kids toothpaste have fluoride?
+Yes — Fluoride helps replace the minerals eaten away by the acid, restoring the protective enamel shield around your child’s teeth.
 Fluoride may also reduce how much acid is produced by harmful bacteria, reducing how much damage is done in the first place.

 In the mouth, fluoride combines with the outer layers of the enamel, strengthening your little one’s teeth and preventing cavities.
-The benefits of fluoride extend to children and adults, but it is most beneficial in the first eight years of life when the teeth are still developing.
+The benefits of fluoride for kids extend to children and adults, but it is most beneficial in the first eight years of life when the teeth are still developing.
 Fluoride can lead to lifelong protective benefits when absorbed into still-developing teeth.

 Does fluoride have any health risks?